Q42Philips/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] :vertical_traffic_light: Travis and Gitlab approve
 - [ ] :thumbsup: The pull request is code reviewed
 - [ ] :collision: The application is tested and verified locally by reviewer
+- [ ] :teacher: Knowledge is shared among the team